AxisCommunications/axis-web-video-player/README.md

-# Axis Video as a Service (VaaS) video player
+# Axis Web Video Player

 ## Overview

-The Axis VaaS video player makes it easy to use Axis camera video inside a browser.
+The Axis Web Video Player makes it easy to use Axis camera video inside a browser.

 ## Getting started

 ### Installation

-The Axis VaaS video player is packaged as an npm package published to AxisCommunications github NPM registry.
+The Axis Web Video Player is packaged as an npm package published to AxisCommunications github NPM registry.

 To access packages from github NPM registry you need to provide a Personal Access Token to NPM.
 Add the following lines to your `~/.npmrc`:
 ```sh